abgox/schema/readme.md

 ## Introduce

-Some json schemas with better json prompts and validation.
+Some JSON Schema with better json prompts, validation, and multilingual support.

 ## How to use